APeche/HYPAGS/README.md

 This is a stand-alone GUI.
 No installation required.

 In case of arising problems or suppert, please contact me at aaron.peche@bgr.de

+The python code of the GUI is also provided in this repository